-Nebraska Mental Health & Aging Coalition (NeMHAC) is an all-volunteer organization based in Omaha, NE that aims to help those who struggle with mental health and aging-related problems.
-We aim to spread awareness about the struggles of those suffering from these issues and advocate for more policies that can address their needs.
-We formed this coalition to discuss the relevant issues and campaign for bettering federal laws and policies to be more inclusive to people with mental health and aging disorders.
+Nebraska Mental Health & Aging Coalition (NeMHAC) is an all-volunteer organization based in Omaha, NE that aims to help those who are coping with mental health concerns in later life.
+We aim to raise awareness about the lived experiences and challenges of those who face issues related to mental health and aging; and advocate for relevant policies that address their needs.
+We formed this coalition to discuss relevant issues and campaign for bettering federal and local legislation and policies to be more inclusive older Nebraskans and their mental health needs.

-Consultation open to public for challenging cases that involve care of older adults with mental health issues.
-To received feedback from a member(s) of the Coalition based on expertise and familiarity with the field, please send an email to firstname.lastname@example.org.
+Consultation open to the public for challenging cases that involve care of older adults with mental health issues.
+To receive feedback from member(s) of the Coalition based on expertise and familiarity with the field, please send an email to firstname.lastname@example.org

 Routine updating of existing mental health services available for older adults in a variety of settings.
 Coalition members aim to regularly identify gaps in service networks and guide actions of the Coalition to bridge those gaps and work toward addressing barriers.